larkly/mindmapconverter/README.md

 python converter.py input_file.puml
 ```

 The script will print the output to the console, which you can then copy and save as the appropriate file format (`.mm` for Freeplane/Freemind or `.puml` for PlantUML).
+Note that the script assumes that a file with the .mm extension is a Freemind/Freeplane file, and will output PlantUML.
+Any other file extension will be assumed to be PlantUML that should be converted to Freemind/Freeplane format.

 Use standard redirects to store the content directly to a file.